pavitranew/session-8-ang2-recipes/readme.md

 }
 ```

-and our car object: `const expo = new Car('Expo', 'Ford', 'grumbler');`
+and `const expo = new Car('Expo', 'Ford', 'grumbler');`

+But that's not what setters are for.

-But let's leave the constructor as is and create a getter:
+Let's leave the constructor as is and create a getter:

 ```js
 get nicknames() {